Social media tips for marketers

 Expose behind the scenes

 Consumers are interested in the culture and community behind brands.
-Sharing updates from team building events, the Christmas party, a charity event, humanizes your brand and increases trust.
+Sharing updates from team building events, new partnerships, the Christmas party, a charity event, humanizes your brand and increases trust.

 Funny stuff/Off topic